 Substitutions may be allowed for courses already taken but not considered transferable.
 Petitions for waiver of program requirements are presented to the Admissions Committee through the student’s Program Director.

-Normally, students wishing to transfer from one Regis College degree program to another, or students who wish to be admitted to a degree program after initially registering as a special student, will be required to follow the admissions procedure required by the new program.
+Students wishing to transfer from one Regis College degree program to another will be required to follow the admissions procedure required by the new program.
 Transfer of credits, program residency and outstanding program requirements will be assessed on a case-by-case basis by the Basic Program Committee.